-I am Richie Forde, Performance Coach and the Founder of Edge Barbados; a coaching service focused on assisting and supporting Barbadians of all ages to realize and maximize their true potential.
+I am Richie Forde, Executive Coach and the Founder of Edge Coaching Services; a coaching service focused on assisting and supporting Barbadians of all ages to realize and maximize their true potential.

-I am an associate Certified Coach and a member of the International Coaching Federation (ICF).
-I have trained with The Coaching Academy in London specifically for coaching within the education system.
+I am an accredited Associate Certified Coach and a member of the International Coaching Federation (ICF).
+I have trained with Performance Consultants International and The Coaching Academy in London specifically for coaching within the education system.

 As one of 13 children living in the United Kingdom, I recognized from early, the importance of having structure, guidance and a strong support system.
 My journey to becoming a Performance Coach was not a straight path.
 At the tender age of 16, I decided to leave school to undertake a 'City & Guilds' in Food Preparation and Cooking.
 With a dream of one day becoming a top chef!